 Nutrition as factor of Antiretroviral Therapy Discontinuation

-The analysis of data regarding the number of daily meals shows that most participants (85.1%) had at least three meals per day, which represents a dietary pattern considered adequate in terms of nutritional frequency.
+Most participants (85.1%) had at least three meals per day, which represents a dietary pattern considered adequate in terms of nutritional frequency.
 A smaller number of participants reported having four meals per day (9%) and more than four meals (3.7%), indicating that only a minority have a more frequent eating pattern.
 On the other hand, only 3 participants (2.2%) reported having two daily meals, and no participants (0%) reported eating just one meal per day(Table 4).
 The results suggest that most patients have a relatively stable dietary pattern, with access to at least three meals per day, some studies showed that adequate nutrition is associated with better drug absorption and reduced side effects(Exavery et al., 2021; Fuseini et al., 2021; Musumari et al., 2014).

 The existence of a small percentage (2.2%) of participants having fewer than three meals per day may indicate socioeconomic vulnerability and a potential risk of treatment discontinuation, considering that lack of food can lead some patients to avoid taking medication on an empty stomach due to the physical discomfort this causes a situation frequently described in studies on ART adherence in African contexts (Weiser et al., 2010).